satuhyva/swaplings_fullstack/README.md

 The CLIENT is a Nextjs React Typescript app.

 ## *Run client*
-Run (in client folder)
+Run (in root folder)

     npm run dev

 Client is running at http://localhost:3000

 ## *Tests*
 For "client-alone"-tests, only the client is needed.
-In the client folder, just run
+In the root folder, just run

     npm run test